 Ford paid the most cash for dividends at more than $3 billion in fiscal 2016.

-As shown in the snapshot above, Ford’s earnings or the adjusted EBIT is estimated to be between $9.0 and $10.0 billion, a significantly higher figure than that of FY2020.
+As shown in the snapshot above, Ford’s earnings or the adjusted EBIT is estimated to come in at $12.0 billion, a significantly higher figure than that of FY2021.

-Similarly, Ford’s adjusted free cash flow (FCF) is projected to be between $4.0 and $5.0 billion for FY2021, also significantly higher than that of FY2020.
+Similarly, Ford’s adjusted free cash flow (FCF) is projected to clock $6.0 billion for FY2022, also significantly higher than that of FY2021.

 In short, Ford expects to make a record amount of profit and free cash flow in fiscal 2022 based on the company’s forecast.

-The chart above shows Ford’s adjusted EBIT, interest on debt and adjusted EBT for fiscal 2021 and prior fiscal years.
+The chart above shows Ford’s adjusted EBIT, interest on debt and adjusted EBT (earnings before tax) for fiscal 2021 and prior fiscal years.

-Figures for FY2021 are projected numbers while figures for prior fiscal years are historical numbers.
+Figures for FY2022 are projected numbers while figures for prior fiscal years are historical numbers.

-According to the chart, Ford’s FY2021 adjusted EBIT will be significantly higher than that of FY2020 and the estimated results were last seen in FY2017.
+According to the chart, Ford’s FY2022 adjusted EBIT is expected to be slightly higher than that of FY2021 and the forecast results were even exceeding those from pre-COVID periods.

-On the other hand, assuming that Ford’s interest on debt in FY2021 will be about the same level as that in FY2020, Ford will incur an estimated interest on debt of $1.6 billion.
+Assuming that Ford’s interest on debt in FY2022 will be at the same level as that in FY2021, Ford will incur an estimated interest on debt of $1.8 billion.

 Ford’s adjusted free cash flow had already accounted for the company’s capital spending while excluding the cash flow that comes from Ford Credit.